VikaramjitSinghGorraya/spotify-responsive-redesign/README.md

 # spotify-responsive-redesign

-## The page has been made mobile firendly using only HTML5 and CSS3.
+## The pages has been made mobile firendly using only HTML5 and CSS3.
 The screen shots showing the page have been attached below:-
 <img src="ScreenShots/Screenshot 1.png">
 <img src="ScreenShots/Screenshot 2.png">
 <img src="ScreenShots/Screenshot 3.png">